Ejae: 2025–present: KPop Demon Hunters and further success

-In July 2025, YouTube channel Studio USOG announced Kim will contribute a song to the "Another Day of Debut Training" project, with all profits being donated to descendants of Korean independence activists.
+In July 2025, YouTube channel Studio USOG announced Ejae will contribute a song to the "Another Day of Debut Training" project, with all profits being donated to descendants of Korean independence activists.
 On August 14, 2025, the group formed through the web series, TDYA, debuted with the song "Keep the Light" composed by Kim and performed the song for the first time the following day at Gwanghwamun Square in Jongno-gu, Seoul in a set of performances celebrating the 80th National Liberation Day of Korea.